Riuchek/Riuchek/README.md

 # Hi there, I'm João 'Riuchek' Marinho :)

 ### About Me
-- 🎓 **Bachelor of Technology ** in Systems Analysis and Development, at FATEC Mococa.
+- 🎓 **Bachelor ** in Systems Analysis and Development, at FATEC Mococa.
 - 💻 **Frontend Intern** at Petlove, working with **Vue.js**, **Nuxt**, and **Typescript**.
 - 🔬 **Research Volunteer** in Artificial Intelligence at INRS and Centro Paula Souza.
 - ⚔️ Passionate **DnD Player**, creator of unique characters with distinct personalities and always starting with letter S.